ziolko/tunnel/README.md

 ### Exposing TCP traffic

-Sometimes you need to expose TCP port directly (e.g. to temporairly expose local database server).
+Sometimes you need to expose TCP port directly (e.g. to temporarily expose local database server).
 To enable this on the tunneling server run  `sudo echo 'GatewayPorts clientspecified' >> /etc/ssh/sshd_config && sudo systemctl restart ssh.service`.
 With this setup in place you can control if a port is directly exposed by adding `*:` before `<remote-port>`:

 ```
 ssh -o ServerAliveInterval=60 -R *:8080:localhost:3000 root@ssh.proxy.dev.io